refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 </Tabs>

-After that, you can import components from `antd` package directly like below:
+After that, you can import components from the `antd` package directly like below:

 ```diff
 -import { useTable, SaveButton, Button, Form, Input, Select } from "@pankod/refine-antd";